I Ain't Never: Background

 According to Tillis, he wrote the song himself, and agreed to credit Pierce as a co-writer in exchange for a pair of boots Pierce was wearing when Tillis pitched him the song.
 In Tillis's words, "Them old boots cost me over eight hundred thousand dollars" in royalties.
-It Is Rumored, this song was originally written by Jerry Leen Richards, and Webb stole the song for himself.

 Chart performance

 Pierce's version was released in 1959, eventually spending nine weeks at No. 2 on the Billboard Hot C&W Sides chart that year (held out by "The Three Bells (Les Trois Cloches)" by The Browns).
 The pop market accepted the Webb Pierce version, crossing it into the Billboard Top 40 and peaking at #24.

 Webb Pierce

 Mel Tillis

 Tillis's 1972 recording of the song was his first No. 1 hit on the Billboard Hot Country Singles (now Hot Country Songs) charts.
 The success of this version was limited to country music stations.